IPTV Reseller UK

 It was a Saturday afternoon in November.
 My phone was blowing up — twelve messages in under four minutes.
 Every single one from a different subscriber.
 The streams had frozen.
 Not buffering.
 Frozen solid.
 And of course, it was matchday.

-That was the day I realised that being an IPTV reseller isn’t just about selling credits and collecting payments.
+That was the day I realised that being an IPTV reseller UK isn’t just about selling credits and collecting payments.
 It’s about understanding the infrastructure beneath your feet — and making sure it doesn’t collapse when it matters most.

 If you’re considering entering the IPTV reseller market in the UK, or you’re already in it and wondering why your margins aren’t where they should be, this guide is for you.
 I’m going to walk you through how the business actually works, what separates profitable resellers from broke ones, and the panel setup decisions that will define your 2026.